Bulk-to-surface coupling of spatiotemporal vortices

 Here we address this problem by considering an important class of spatiotemporal structured waves: {\it spatiotemporal vortex pulses} (STVPs), which were recently explored both theoretically \cite{Sukhorukov2005, Bliokh2012PRA, Dror2011PD, Bliokh2021PRL, Hancock2021PRL, Wang2021O, Mazanov2021, Porras2023OL_II, Bliokh2023PRA, Porras2024JO, Bekshaev2024APL, Vo2024JO} and experimentally \cite{Jhajj2016, Chong2020NP, Hancock2019O, Zang2022NP, Cao2023AP, Liu2024NC, Huang2024SA, Zhang2023NC, Ge2023PRL, Che2024PRL, Martin-Hernandez2025NP}.
 While well-known monochromatic vortex beams are 3D structures, carrying screw wavefront dislocations \cite{Allen_book, Torres2011}, STVPs can appear as moving 2D structures with edge wavefront dislocations.
 This makes them perfectly suited for surface waves (e.g., water waves \cite{Che2024PRL}) or planar waveguides (e.g., acoustic \cite{Zhang2023NC}).
 Yet, the generation of STVPs in 2D optical systems, such as surface plasmon-polaritons (SPPs) \cite{Maier_book, Zayats2005}, is still an open challenge.

 In this paper, we consider the resonant coupling and transformation of an obliquely incident bulk STVP into a 2D surface-wave (or planar-waveguide) STVP, Fig.~\ref{Fig1}.
-We assume a linear dispersion for bulk waves, an arbitrary dispersion for surface waves, and the simplest phase-matching conditions: conservation of the frequency and tangent wavevector components.
-For numerical simulations, we take an example of the SPP excitation via the total internal reflection at the bottom of a glass prism (the Otto-Kretschmann configuration).
+We assume a linear dispersion for bulk waves, an arbitrary dispersion for surface waves, and the simplest phase-matching conditions.
+For numerical simulations, we take an example of the SPP excitation via total internal reflection at the bottom of a glass prism (the Otto-Kretschmann configuration).
 We show that to preserve the spatiotemporal structure of the pulse, one needs to obey one of the three conditions:

 (i) The spectrum of the incident pulse is appropriately {\it tilted} in the $(\omega,{\bf k})$ space;

 (ii) The incident pulse is sufficiently {\it confined} in the direction orthogonal to the vortex plane;